-Before you juice a citrus fruit, scrub it with a homemade fruit wash then remove the zest using the small holes on a cheese grater.
-Wrap the zest tightly in wax paper or plastic wrap, freeze it and pop the frozen packet into a freezer bag for future use.
+Before you juice a citrus fruit, remove the zest using the small holes on a cheese grater.
+Wrap the shavings tightly in wax paper or plastic wrap, freeze it and pop the frozen packet into a freezer bag for future use.
 Next time you a recipe calls for zest you’ll have plenty available.

 5. Citrus peels

 If you have enough zest stored up, there are still ways to use citrus peels.
 Simmer them in a small pan of water to freshen your kitchen.
 Scatter them in your garden to keep cats from using your flower beds as their litter box — they hate the smell.
 Try using citrus peels as kindling next time you start a fire; they’ll light quickly and add a nice fragrance, too.